-Short-term loans up to a maximum of \$300.00 may be obtained through the Office of Financial Aid to cover the costs of tuition and fees as well as books and supplies.
-It takes approximately one week to process the loan and there is a service charge.
+Short-term loans up to a maximum of \$300.00 may be obtained through the Office of Financial Aid to cover 80 percent of the cost of tuition.
+It takes approximately one week to process the loan and there is a \$6.00 service charge.